Injury-time Fernandez goal gives Chelsea 1-1 draw with Man City

 A positive for City was the performance of Ballon d'Or winner Rodri, whose poise and line-breaking passes were noticeable in his first start in three months.
 He had the most touches of any City player.

-City lost defender Josko Gvardiol to injury early in the second half.
-He struggled to put weight on the leg as Chelsea captain Reece James helped him off the pitch.
+City lost defender Josko Gvardiol to injury early in the second half and Ruben Dias late in the game.
+Gvardiol struggled to put weight on his leg as Chelsea captain Reece James helped him off the pitch.

+"Apparently it doesn't look good, we will see tomorrow," Guardiola said of the injuries.
+"I think they will be on the sidelines for a few weeks."

+Chelsea's interim manager Calum McFarlane said the night was the stuff of dreams.